The Midwest Sociological Society is governed by a Board of Directors, but much of the organization’s work is accomplished by its standing committees.

 Publications

-Committee Chair: Joan Hermsen, University of Missouri
+Committee Chair: Chris Conner, University of Missouri

 Description: The Publications Committee shall oversee, monitor and recommend policy to the board concerning publication of The Sociological Quarterly, and The Midwest Sociologist, and administration of the Student Paper Competition.